 For a change of pace, I'll serve this special pork roast at holiday gatherings.
-It's a welcome break from traditional turkey or ham, and when dressed with an herb infused glaze feature rosemary, thyme and sage its flavor is unbeatable. —Joyce Manier, Beech Grove, Indiana
+It's a welcome break from traditional turkey or ham, and when dressed with an herb infused glaze featuring rosemary, thyme and sage, its flavor is unbeatable. —Joyce Manier, Beech Grove, Indiana

 - 1 tablespoon butter

 - 1 teaspoon olive oil

 - 1 large onion, sliced

 - 1 teaspoon dried thyme

 - 1 teaspoon rubbed sage

 - Cut roast in half.
 In a large skillet, brown roast in butter and oil on all sides.
 Transfer to a 4- or 5-qt. slow cooker.